Gra7ityIC3/bug-analysis-website/docs/UserGuide.md

 ![Delete Bug Report Confirmation Dialog](images/DeleteBugReportConfirmationDialog.png)

-You can also delete multiple bug reports at once by selecting the desired rows using the checkboxes and clicking the **delete icon** in the toolbar.
+You can also delete multiple bug reports at once by selecting the rows you want to delete using the checkboxes and clicking the **delete icon** in the top toolbar.
 Similarly, this opens a confirmation dialog asking you to confirm the deletion.

 ![Delete Bug Reports](images/DeleteBugReports.png)